315+ Telescopes Ranked

 Under $700

-• The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers double the resolving power, quadruple the light gathering area, and a significantly easier to use and more stable mount than that of the NexStar 4SE.
+• The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers double the resolving power, quadruple the light gathering area, and a significantly easier-to-use and more stable mount than that of the NexStar 4SE.
 You also get a pile of decent accessories included and features like a built-in cooling fan and 2” dual-speed Crayford focuser.

 • The Sky-Watcher Virtuoso GTi 150P features GoTo just like the NexStar 4SE, but its 6” of aperture provides 50% more resolving power and about double the image brightness of the 4SE.
 As with the 4SE, you get a very compact instrument with GoTo, but with more performance and a lower price tag, controlled via your smartphone or tablet instead of a keypad.
 The 150P’s f/5 focal ratio and mere 750mm focal length produce a much wider field of view, too, and the telescope can be aimed manually with or without being powered on.
-The Heritage 150P also offered by Sky-Watcher is essentially identical to the Virtuoso GTi 150P apart from its lack of electronics, making it a purely manual scope (but a great budget pick).
+The Heritage 150P, also offered by Sky-Watcher, is essentially identical to the Virtuoso GTi 150P, apart from its lack of electronics, making it a purely manual scope (but a great budget pick).
+The Sky-Watcher Virtuoso GTi 130P is similar to the GTi 150P but with less aperture.

 • The Celestron Astro-Fi 130 boasts the same 130mm f/5 optics as the GTi 130P and is similarly operated with a smartphone, but is mounted atop a full-sized tripod, lacks a collapsible tube, and cannot be aimed manually.
 However, if you want a fairly compact and wide-field instrument that’s mounted atop a tripod, few better options exist in this price bracket than the Astro-Fi 130.

-• The Celestron Astro-Fi 102 has the same optics as the NexStar 4SE, but without the latter’s goofy flip mirror and with a lighter and more advanced mount which can be controlled by your smartphone.
+• The Celestron Astro-Fi 102 has the same optics as the NexStar 4SE, but without the latter’s goofy flip mirror and with a lighter and more advanced mount that can be controlled by your smartphone.
 A 10mm Kellner eyepiece is included along the stock 25mm, unlike the 4SE.
 If you like the NexStar 4SE, the Astro-Fi 102 has all the same positives but with a load of improvements.

 $700-$1000